iniyamuraari/iniyamuraari.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I am **Iniya**, a second year computing student at Imperial College London
+I am **Iniya**, a second year Computing student at Imperial College London.

 In my free time, I love to write blogs, so don't forget to check them out!